rat619/gql_office/README.md

 2) Create the db

-3) Run the command : sequelize db:migrate
+3) Run the command : sequelize db:migrate (if error auth then "alter user 'USER'@'localhost' identified with mysql_native_password by 'PASSWORD'")

 4) Go to workbench, database => reverse engineer => Click Execute